kupa22/apple-homekey/README.md

 ### Key derivation and cryptogram verification for applet version 2.0

-For a **Standard Transaction**, the following data is appended to the shared info for (session and persistent) key derivation:
+**Standard Transaction**: The following data is appended to the shared info for (session and persistent) key derivation:

 * List of supported Digital Key applet versions